-Okay, now let’s discuss how 5 ingredient paleo toffee can fit in here.
+Okay, now let’s discuss how 5 ingredient maple candy can fit in here.
 Um…. can you tell by the picture below?

 ALL THE BUTTAH!

-Today’s 5 ingredient paleo toffee is my ode to butter.
-With a little bit of maple, dark chocolate, chip, and coconut sugar mixed in.
+Today’s paleo and gluten free maple candy is my ode to butter.
+With a little bit of dark chocolate and coconut sugar mixed in.
 You diggin it?

-All you need are 5 ingredients and a lot of LOVE for healthy snacks and desserts to make this paleo toffee.
+All you need are 5 ingredients and a lot of LOVE for healthy snacks and desserts to make the recipe for maple candy.

-Although… I won’t like.
-IF.. and only IF you want a topping, then this will make it a 6 ingredient Maple Paleo toffee.
+Although… I won’t lie.
+IF.. and only IF you want a topping, then this will make it a 6 ingredient toffee.
 5 or 6, meh.
 Same thing right?
 Does water count as an ingredient?
 Ugh, you get my point.
 Still, butter is INVOLVED.
 YEA!